t2mune/mrtparse/examples/README.rst

 Result in "-G" option (API grouping format)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This option is possible to improve the performance, especialy when advertising huge prefixes like full internet routes.
+This option is possible to improve the performance, especially when advertising huge prefixes like full internet routes.

 ::